maximelouet/spotly/README.md

 $ docker-compose up
 ```

-With the default configuration (`.env.dev` files), the frontend will be
+With the default configuration (from the `.env.dev` file), the frontend will be
 available on `http://localhost:3000/`.

 ### Standard way